y-susuki/y-susuki.github.io/docs/pub/index.md

 ### Organizers

-1. Organizer of Minisymposium, *Diverse Applications of the Koopman Operator Theory*, SIAM Conference on Applications of Dynamical Systems (with Ervin Kamenar and William T. Redman) (2025) (to appear).
+1. Organizer of Minisymposium, *Diverse Applications of the Koopman Operator Theory*, SIAM Conference on Applications of Dynamical Systems (with Ervin Kamenar and William T. Redman) (2025).
 1. Co-Chair of Forum, *State-of-the-art technology and future vision for environment, energy, and power systems*, IFAC World Congress (with Industry Subgroup on Power, Energy and Environmental Systems) (2023).
 1. Organizer of Minisymposium, *Koopman operators in Dynamical Systems: Theory and Applications*, SIAM Conference on Applications of Dynamical Systems (with Allan Avila) (2023).
 1. General Secretary, 2022 International Symposium on Nonlinear Theory and Its Applications, Opatija, Croatia (December 2022).